SvenLoevgren/portfolio5-menu/README.md

 The __*"our-menu"*__ APP has:

-* A Welcome page with a navbar where the user can log in and out, register new account and navigate to the table booking system (drf app).
+* A Welcome page with a navbar where the user can sign in and out, register new account and navigate to the table booking system (drf app).
-* Once logged in the user will be able to navigate to the Menu items (where the user can se all dishes, that the restaurant has).
+* Once signed in the user will be able to navigate to the Menu (where the user can se all dishes, that the restaurant has).
-* Once the user has logged in and navigated to the menu items, then the user can select items and add these to their cart to get the total price.
+* Once the user has signed in and navigated to the menu, then the user can select items and add these to their cart to get the total price.
 * When the user has added menu items to their cart, then the user can navigate to the summary page, where the total cost is displayed.
 * In the summary page, the user can update and delete items, that they have added - and get a quick feedback of the new summary.
 * The summary page can be navigated to both via the welcome page (Cart -link), and automatically after adding items to the cart via the menu item page.